Attila Solti: Career

 Solti began shooting at the age of fifteen as a resident athlete of Újpesti Sports Academy (Újpesti Torna Egylet, ÚTE) in his native Budapest.
 Solti competed internationally for Hungary in 1986, when he set a junior world record of 588 in the 50 m running target at the European Championships, and then claimed his first ever Worlds title in Suhl, East Germany few months later.
 Solti made his first ever Hungarian team at the 1988 Summer Olympics in Seoul, finishing sixth in his only 50 m running target stint with a score of 588.

 In 1989, Solti was able to back up his Olympic feat by smashing a new running target record at 671.6 to successfully attain his second gold medal at the World Championships in Sarajevo, Yugoslavia, erasing 7.3 points off his standard previously set at the World Cup meet in Guatemala City, Guatemala.
 The 1990 and 1991 season witnessed the exceptional dominance of Solti in the international shooting scene, as he continued to yield more medals to his career tally, including three golds at the World Cup series and a bronze in his pet event at the Worlds.

-Solti's magnificent world-record feat clearly made him one of the favorites vying for the Olympic medal in the inaugural 10 m running target at his succeeding Games in Barcelona 1992, but slipped out of the final to a frustrating thirteenth with 569 points.
+Solti's world record feat clearly made him one of the favorites vying for the Olympic medal in the inaugural 10 m running target at his succeeding Games in Barcelona 1992, but slipped out of the final to a thirteenth with 569 points.

 Shortly after the Games, Solti left from his native Hungary to coach and train young shooters in Guatemala for six months.
 Upon extending his contract to two years, he decided to settle there and had become a naturalized citizen of Guatemala.
 Today, Solti resides in Guatemala City with his wife Maryla Girón, whom they got married in 1994, and their only daughter Nicole (born 1995).
 While staying in Guatemala, Solti works as a pilot for Cessna aviation force, a childhood dream that he has finally fulfilled for years.